 It's up to you whether to lock now or later.
 If you are uncomfortable with the idea of losing the rate you have today, lock the rate.
-This is a bit of speculation (i.e. gambling) in the sense that market rates can go up or down.
+This is a bit of speculation (that is, gambling) in the sense that market rates can go up or down.
 If market rates increase, you'll appreciate the interest rate lock or wish you had locked.
 If market rates decrease, you'll appreciate having let it float or wish you hadn't locked, especially if you paid to lock the rate.
 Keep hindsight bias in mind.
-If it were me, I'd lock as soon as I got comfortable with the terms of the loan (i.e. concurrently with signing the LOI).
+If it were me, I'd lock as soon as I got comfortable with the terms of the loan (that is, concurrently with signing the LOI) and assuming it didn't cost me anything.